vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 To forcibly release device from isolation:

 1. On the device page, select **Download script to force-release a device from isolation** from the action menu.

-1. On the right-hand side wizard, select **Download script**.
+1. In the pane on the right, select **Download script**.

-#### Minimum requirements

-The minimum requirements for 'forcibly release device from isolation' feature are:
+#### Minimum requirements for forcible device release

-- Windows only.
+To forcibly release a device from isolation, the device must be running Windows.
 The following versions are supported:

 - Windows 10 21H2 and 22H2 with KB KB5023773.
 - Windows 11 version 21H2, all editions with KB5023774.
 - Windows 11 version 22H2, all editions with KB5023778.

 ### Notification on device user